-- 1. Dean of University Library (ex-officio, non-voting). - 2.
+- b.
+Membership: - 1.
+Dean of University Library (ex-officio, non-voting). - 2.
 Two ranked academic faculty members from the Library (appointed by the Dean of the University Library). - 3.
-One ranked academic faculty member from each electing unit other than the Library (appointed by the respective Dean). - 4.
+One academic faculty member from each electing unit other than the Library (appointed by the respective Dean). - 4.
 One ASG member (appointed by ASG Senate). - 5.
 One graduate student member (selected by Graduate Studies Board). - 6.
-One Administrative Professional Representative (selected by Admin Pro Council) - 7.
-One full-time lecturer at-large member (elected by Faculty Senate).

-- 1. Convened not less than once each semester and otherwise as needed. - 2.
+One Administrative Professional Representative (selected by Admin Pro Council) - c.
+Duties/Procedures: - 1.
+Convened not less than once each semester and otherwise as needed. - 2.
 Provides faculty input regarding the operation of the University Library, including but not limited to the development of library policies, acquisition of materials, resource sharing, provision of library services, and library instructional programs.